 It probably won’t have escaped your attention that flooding over recent years appears to be becoming more and more commonplace.
 Scientists are enjoying themselves arguing about whether this is due to global warming or not and if it is, just what role human intervention is playing in the problem.

-- many caravan sites are located in a low lying areas either directly adjacent to large areas of water or indeed the coast and sea itself;
+- many caravan sites are located in low lying areas either directly adjacent to large areas of water or indeed the coast and sea itself;

-- the news broadcasts over recent years have regularly featured worrying shots of damage caused to caravans as well as some being swept away in torrents of water;
+- the news broadcasts over recent years have regularly featured worrying shots of damage caused to caravans as well as some being swept away in torrents of water; and

 - this problem is highly unlikely to vanish in the near future.